Eli Tomac Suffers Ruptured Achilles Tendon at 2023 Denver SX - Racer X

 At the 16th round—again with an 18-point lead in the standings—Eli Tomac had the race lead in the 450SX main event in front of his home crowd.
 It appeared Tomac wanted to win the race and put one hand on the 450SX #1 trophy, before going to Utah next weekend and grabbing the trophy with his other hand and hoisting it up.
 But, in front of his home crowd, things took a turn for the worst for the Colorado native.

 The crowd erupted and when cameras found the #1, we quickly found out why.
-Tomac was quickly going backwards as rider after rider passed him as he rolled the jumps.
+Tomac was quickly going backward as rider after rider passed him as he rolled the jumps.
 Then, Tomac was sitting on the inside of the track, holding his left leg up and away from his bike as he shook his head.

 The Monster Energy Yamaha Star Racing rider cut across the track and went straight for the tunnel where riders exit the track.
 An AMA official stopped him briefly—more than likely to warm him if he left the track, he could not reenter the race—but the veteran knew something was wrong.
 He went straight for the Alpinestars medical truck that sat just inside the stadium walls.
 Tomac got off of his bike but needed assistance getting into the medical truck.
 His name dropped to the bottom of live timing.